How To Enter

 SUBMISSION FEES

-1. Submission to the Gold/Silver Screenings is $35.
+- Submission to the Regional category is $35.
 If you are a full member of Top of the South Filmmakers, your first entry is free using the specific discount code emailed to members.
-Each subsequent entry to the Gold/Silver Screenings is $35.
-(If you did not receive your membership discount code, please contact director@tsfilmmakers.org.nz)
+Each subsequent entry to the Regional category is $35.
+(If you did not receive your membership discount code, please contact secretary@tsfilmmakers.org.nz)

-2. Submission to the Aotearoa Screening is $50.
+- Submission to the Aotearoa category is $50.

 HOW TO ENTER